TimB87/crux-ports/README.md

 # crux-ports
-A collection of ports I maintain for CRUX Linux.
+A collection of ports I maintain for CRUX.

 For more information check https://crux.nu/